libxsmm/libxsmm/README.md

 For the C interface (with type prefix 's' or 'd'), all arguments and in particular m, n, and k are passed by pointer.
 This is needed for binary compatibility with the original GEMM/BLAS interface.
 The C++ interface is also supplying overloaded versions where m, n, and k are allowed to be passed by&#8209;value (making it clearer that m, n, and k are non-optional arguments).

-The FORTRAN interface supports optional arguments (without affecting the binary compatibility with the original LAPACK/BLAS interface) by allowing to omit arguments where the C/C++ interface is allows for NULL to be passed.
+The FORTRAN interface supports optional arguments (without affecting the binary compatibility with the original LAPACK/BLAS interface) by allowing to omit arguments where the C/C++ interface allows for NULL to be passed.

 ```FORTRAN
 !
 Automatically dispatched dense matrix multiplication (single/double-precision).